Train GraphicClick on the map to explore geographics

 « on: December 02, 2018, 18:51:08 »

-When I got on the 0618 IEP (Intercity Express Program / Project.) from Pewsey on Tue 27th Nov, it felt very cold.
+When I got on the 0618 IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) from Pewsey on Tue 27th Nov, it felt very cold.
 This was the 1K71 0515 Bristol Temple Meads to Padd service.

-One of my fellow passengers complained about it to the train manager who said that the heating was not working on the entire train and he advised us to get off and catch the next train 15mins later, which was a good old HST (High Speed Train) (the 1A70 0605 Frome to Padd)
+One of my fellow passengers complained about it to the train manager who said that the heating was not working on the entire train and he advised us to get off and catch the next train 15mins later, which was a good old HST (High Speed Train (Inter City class 43 125 units)) (the 1A70 0605 Frome to Padd)

 When the IEP got to Hungerford there was a 10 minute delay due to a problem with the doors "probably caused by the cold" according to the train manager.